Magellan is a web application for the display and analysis of next-generation sequencing data with a focus on COVID-19.

 COVID-19 data is available for data analysis.

 There is a major update of the user interface.
-Users of Single-Cell-Map are able to select subsets of cells to analyze cell-types and sample distribution.
+Single-Cell-Map supports selection of subsets of cells to analyze cell-types and sample distribution.

 HBEC and lunc cell data integrated.

 Magellan is hosted at the de.NBI Cloud.
 The de.NBI cloud is a fully academic cloud funded by the BMBF (grant number(s): 031A537B, 031A533A, 031A538A, 031A533B, 031A535A, 031A537C, 031A534A, 031A532B), free of charge for academic users, which provides compute resources as well as storage capacity for large-scale scientific projects.